We cannot prevent people from having children …

 Some years ago we had a tenant in one of our flats, a young chap of 19, named Pierre-Anton.
 Or it might have been Pierre-Antoine.
 I can’t remember.
 He moved in to the flat with his girl-friend, a weighty young lady of about the same age and named Corinne.
-Both were under “tutelle” which is a usually very good system here in France where exceptionally unintelligent or incapable people (but not handicapped people which is a different thing altogether) are legally put under the watchful eye of somebody with a bit of sense.
+Both were under “tutelle” which is a very good system here in France where exceptionally unintelligent or incapable people are legally put under the watchful eye of somebody with a bit of sense.
 It can be a neighbour or a parent, a total stranger or a friend.
-Both Pierre-Anton and Corinne were extremely thick – for want of a better word.
+Both Pierre-Anton and Corinne were extremely thick – for want of a better word – and were under “tutelle”.

 I love children.

 I love babies.
 But I have to say it – one glance at that baby and you could see he was every bit as unintelligent as the parents.
+Sorry.
+One shouldn’t make judgements like that, but I know I was right.
 A year after that another baby was born, and then a third.
 They all had that same look to them.
 The flat got steadily more crowded and steadily more dirty and more run-down.
+Cigarette ends were everywhere, mixed in with food packets and baby items.
 Both parents seemed to spend most of the time shouting either at each other or at the babies.
 The stench was something else.

 After considerable effort I managed to get them moved in to a little house with a garden.
-I helped with all their stuff, shook hands, kissed the children (the French spend a lot of time kissing each other), wished them well.
+I helped with all their stuff (back and forth, back and forth with my car loaded with smelly possessions), helped them install it all, shook hands, kissed the children (the French spend a lot of time kissing each other), wished them well.
 And I drove away.

 Some three years later the phone rang and it was a social worker in Saintes – a good half hour drive away from me.
 Pierre-Anton and Corinne are in terrible debt, she explained, and they tell me that the only person they can think of who might help them is you.